 2. Precipice Trail (Acadia National Park)

-This isn’t just a hike; it’s a high-performance vertical mission.
+This is a vertical mission rather than a simple hike.
 Use iron rungs and ladders to scale open cliff faces.

 -

-The High: Jaw-dropping ocean views of Frenchman Bay that offer an elite adrenaline refuel.
+The High: Enjoy jaw-dropping ocean views of Frenchman Bay from the top.

 -